← All workflows

 • Analyzes noticed topics for valid objections and overbreadth

-• Generates designee selection recommendations with preparation guides
+• Generates designee selection recommendations and preparation guides

-• Maps each deposition topic to specific claims and elements
+• Maps each topic to specific claims and elements

 Required documents